Biller.ca

 How CIBC Compares to Other Banks

-CIBC's per-transaction and daily limits of $3,000 are standard across the Big Five, but its $30,000 monthly cap is higher than what most competitors offer.
-The trade-off is the $1.50 per-transfer fee on basic accounts, which is the steepest among major banks.
-If cost is your priority, fee-free alternatives like Tangerine or EQ Bank are worth considering.
+CIBC's per-transaction and daily limits of $3,000 are standard across the Big Five, matching RBC, TD, BMO, and Scotiabank, but its $30,000 monthly cap is higher than most.
+The trade-off is the $1.50 per-transfer fee on basic accounts — the steepest among major banks.
+If cost is your priority, fee-free alternatives like Tangerine, Simplii Financial (owned by CIBC), EQ Bank, or Wealthsimple are all worth considering.
+See our full Canadian e-Transfer fees comparison for the complete breakdown.
 Here is how CIBC compares to every major Canadian bank:

 Limits shown are defaults for standard personal accounts.
 See our complete bank comparison for full details.
 Last verified March 2026.